trickstercache/trickster/docs/alb.md

 All settings and functions configured for a Backend are applicable to traffic routed via an ALB - caching, rewriters, rules, tracing, TLS, etc.

 In Trickster configuration files, each ALB itself is a Backend, just like the pool members to which it routes.
+This makes it possible to configure infinite loops (e.g., where ALB1 has ALB2 in its pool, and ALB2 has ALB1 in its pool).
+However, at startup Trickster will validate ALB configurations by following all ALBs' possible paths, and exit with a startup failure if any infinite loops are detected.

 ## Mechanisms Deep Dive